bogadrian/gatsby-final/src/posts/memoize-that-react-thing.md

 If a component re-renders, a function (and all the data) will be re-born brown new.

-The “functionMemoized” would have a totally new brown identity if the component re-renders if it wasn’t inside a use Callback.
+The “functionMemoized” would have a totally new brown identity if the component re-renders, if it wasn’t inside a use Callback.

 No matter that it is exactly the same function! (for us, and for our eyes but not for JavaScript).